-You implemented No Contact or have been temporarily discarded (because Psychopaths almost always come back), and now you’ve got Pizza Hut on speed-dial, a stash of chocolate that would make Willie Wonka blush, a beer-can pyramid that would totally impress the Dos Equis guy (or maybe you’re considering melting all those wine bottles down into cheese trays), and you’ve set off the smoke alarm a few times from the excessive number of cigarettes you smoke while stalking your Ex on his or her Facebook page.
+You implemented No Contact and now you have Pizza Hut on speed-dial, a stash of chocolate that would make Willie Wonka blush, a beer-can pyramid that would totally impress the Dos Equis guy (or maybe you’re considering melting all those wine bottles down into cheese trays), and you’ve set off the smoke alarm a few times from the excessive number of cigarettes you’ve smoked while stalking your Ex on their Facebook page.

 Welcome to the After-No Contact Diet.
 What?
 You thought you were the only one?
 Feeling a little sleazy because you go to bed every night with Ben and Jerry?
 Take it from a former Platinum award-holder in dirty martinis, your conundrum is not only common, we could probably create a whole new demographic for the United States Census.

-Talk about setting yourself up for failure.
-Attempting to make too many simultaneous changes while suffering the already life-altering emotional trauma you’re enduring would be akin to walking a tight rope with an elephant on your shoulders.
+Attempting to make too many simultaneous changes while suffering the already life-altering emotional trauma you’ve endured would be akin to walking on a tight rope with an elephant on your shoulders.

 Instead, pick one habit you won’t absolutely die without and work on quitting that one first.
 You can wean yourself or go cold-turkey, whatever works for you.
 However, a series of small, doable steps is typically the best approach when experiencing overwhelming stress.
 Celebrate your small victories (though perhaps not by eating that death-by-chocolate, triple chunk-walnut, super-sized ice cream tower)